camunda/camunda-docs/docs/product-manuals/clients/overview.md

 id: overview
 title: "Clients"
 sidebar_label: "Overview"
+description: "Let's take a closer look at the capabilities of various clients."
 ---

-Let's take a closer look at the capabilities of various clients.

 Clients allow applications to do the following: